mozilla/glean/docs/user/user/metrics/adding-new-metrics.md

 If you need to measure the relative occurrences of many timings, use a [timing distribution](../../reference/metrics/timing_distribution.html).
 It builds a histogram of timing measurements, and is safe to record multiple concurrent timespans on different threads.

 If you need to know the time between multiple distinct actions that aren't a simple "begin" and "end" pair, consider using an [event](../../reference/metrics/event.html).

-### Do you need to know the order of events relative to other events?

-If you need to know the order of actions relative to other actions, such as, the user performed tasks A, B, and then C, and this is meaningfully different from the user performing tasks A, C and then B, (in other words, the order is meaningful beyond just the *fact* that a set of tasks were performed), use an [event metric](../../reference/metrics/event.html).

 ## For how long do you need to collect this data?